yashilvora19/accident_severity_prediction/README.md

 ### Next steps: Other Classification Models

 Our next step would be to compare our results from this model to those of other classification models like Neural Networks, Decision Trees, Random Forest, and SVM.
 By comparing our results, we would get a better understanding of a range of classification models, which would further help us determine which one works the best for our data.

+### Milestone 4: Neural Networks
+For this milestone, we have decided to run a Neural Network on our data.
+The aim is to get a model that works at a better accuracy than 85%, i.e. it should not predict only 'Mild' accidents.
+Our work done can be found in the notebook `Milestone 4.ipynb`.
+Here is the link to this [notebook](https://colab.research.google.com/drive/1IIXrIlHMrASMgN0aOlF5x2D4kMjjlugm?usp=sharing).

+## Neural Network:
+In our Neural Network, we used the following parameters:
+- TODO
+- TODO
+- TODO

+We decided to use a Neural Network as it seemed the logical next step from a regression model, and it can work with classification problems pretty well.
+Our model analyses the given data (42 columns) and outputs 0 is the accident is classified as 'slight', 1 if it is 'serious', and 2 if it is 'fatal'.
+We use multiclass classification since there are more than 2 labels.

+Following are some advantages of a Neural Network over the previous models we have considered:
+- TODO
+- TODO
+- TODO

+The accuracy of our Logistic Regression model, came out to be TODO%, TODO% and TODO% for our Training, Testing and Validation.
+Other parameters such as recall, precision and support can be seen below in the classification reports.

+Following are the results we found, plotted as graphs:
+TODO

+Analysis: TODO